CriminalPancake/void-stranger-ap/README.md

 7. Saving most recent connection details used.

 8. Reworking the constant network event debug message to be more detailed and readable

+## Special Thanks

+ThatOneGuy - For making the Manual Void Stranger AP Implementation

+Rayze - For sticking around and bouncing ideas around with me from the start

+Leonarth - For helping a massive amount with the gamemaker netcode side of things (and of course working on that library in the first place!)

+Cavin856 - For offering a staggering amount of wonderful feedback on how to improve this going forward, and also helping with some bug fixes and logic errors